 a.
 Describe any required qualifications for the police officer that is the head of the police-led MLDI system, including years of experience.
 This could be the Chief of Police, Chief of Medicolegal Division (CML), or chief of a criminal investigations depart.
-If the head of the system is a medical professional, state any licensing or certification requirements.
+If the head of the system is a medical professional, state any licensing or c.
+If the head of the system is not a medical professional, describe who is responsible for conducting the medical examination of the body, including any required qualifications.